elenderg/PAL-1000/instruções de compilação.md

 `If the routine is not nil, add push fragments given the monikettes.` `If the routine is nil, convert the monikettes to a moniker.` `Destroy the monikettes.`
-`If the routine is nil, abort with "I need a decider with the words '" then the moniker then "'." and the rider; exit.` `If the routine's decider flag is not set, abort with "Yeah, I'm going to need a decider here, ok?" and the rider; exit.` `If the rider's token is not the comma byte, abort with "I expected a comma around here, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the routine is nil, abort with "_I need a decider with the words '_" then the moniker then "_'._" and the rider; exit.` `If the routine's decider flag is not set, abort with "_Yeah, I'm going to need a decider here, ok?_" and the rider; exit.` `If the rider's token is not the comma byte, abort with "_I expected a comma around here, but I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Add a fragment given the call internal tag and the routine.` `If the flag is set, add another fragment given the not tag.` `Add a third fragment given the jump false tag.`